-Business Relationship Management Institute (BRM Institute) defines the role of the BRM as the strategic interface between an enabling business function (IT, HR, Finance, etc.) and one or more business partners, with the goal of stimulating, surfacing, and shaping business demand for the enabling business function’s products and services.
-As a result, the BRM ensures that the potential business value from those products and services is captured, realized, optimized, and recognized.
+Business Relationship Management (BRM) Institute defines the role of the BRM as the strategic interface between an enabling business function (IT, HR, Finance, etc.) and one or more business partners.
+The goal of this strategic interface is stimulating, surfacing, and shaping demand for the enabling function’s various capabilities (i.e. products, services).
+As a result, the BRM ensures the potential business value from those capabilities is captured, realized, optimized, and recognized.

 The first step is to establish the following seven metrics for your BRMs immediately.
-Aim to maintain these metrics for all future years.
-These metrics can be used for all relationship maturity levels:
+Ultimately, your objective should be to maintain these metrics going forward.
+What’s more, these metrics can be used for all relationship maturity levels:

 - Building a relationship strategy on a page (RSOAP)

-- Routine business relationship maturity assessment results (performed every six months)
+- Routine review of Business Relationship Maturity Assessment results (performed every six months)

-- Routine business function-level BRM SWOT results (performed as necessary, varying by business function and change over time)
+- Routine review of function-level BRM SWOT results (performed as necessary, varying by business function and change over time)

 - Plans to pull external perspectives into your organization (this can be achieved through conferences, meeting with end users, etc.)